iarna/cli/README.md

 }
 ```

+## WHAT YOU GET

+* Automatic glob parsing on Windows so that your passing `*.foo` works the
+  same on Mac/Linux/Windows.
+* Error detetion and handling:
+  * _exit without resolving warnings_ - If your program finishes without
+    resolving its promises (like if it crashes hard or you process.exit, or
+    you just don't resolve the promise) then we warn about that.
+  * If your entry point function rejects then that's reported with a stack
+    trace (if the rejected value has `.stack`) else with the rejected value
+    and your process will exit with an error code.
+* Optional `yargs` support.
+If `yargs` is requirable then it will be used.
+  The wrapper around the main function returns a yargs object, so you can
+  configure it as usual.
+The `argv` object is passed in as the first
+  argument of your entry point function.
+The rest of your positional
+  arguments are passed in as the remaining function arguments.
+* Optional `update-notifier` support.
+If `update-notifier` is requirable
+  then it will be used.
+A default update notifier is setup for your app so
+  users will learn about new versions when you publish them.
+Your app needs
+  to have a name, version and bin entry in its `package.json`.
+(The bin
+  entry needs to have the script using `@iarna/cli` in it for the update
+  notifier to trigger.)

-### With Yargs
+## With Yargs

-If you do have yargs installed as a dependency you can customize it further
+If you have yargs installed as a dependency you can customize it further by
-by chaining off the require in the usual yargsish way.
+chaining off the require in the usual yargsish way.

 `example.js`
 ```js